 Best Interests Assessor (BIA)

-The Mental Capacity Act provides a frameworks for decision making for people aged over 16 years who may lack capacity to make some decisions for themselves.
+The Mental Capacity Act provides a framework for decision making for people aged over 16 years who may lack capacity to make some decisions for themselves.

 Successful completion of this course will enable students to fulfil the statutory requirements of the Best Interests Assessor (BIA) role.
 Students will have a clear understanding of relevant legislation, an ability to record and report the decision making process and a full appreciation of the need for a person centred and rights based approach to Best Interests decision making.